Degree-Seeking Student at the University of Minnesota

 Institute courses are also available for continuing education contact hours.
 The registration fee is: $595/per 15 contact hours.
 All courses are eligible for CPH recertification credit.
 Credit hours vary by course.

 The registration deadline is one week before the class begins.
-To register after that date, please call 612-626-8434 or email email@example.com for space availability.
+To register after that date, please email email@example.com for space availability.

 If you are registered as a professional continuing education participant, send written notice to cancel your registration to the Centers for Public Health Education and Outreach by e-mail at firstname.lastname@example.org